 At the same time, 5G phones are launching next year, and it appears pretty much every smartphone provider is leaning into Qualcomm to provide the infrastructure for those 5G phones.
 As such, Qualcomm will find itself as a big beneficiary of the 5G tailwind.
 This tailwind should last for several years, meaning that Qualcomm should be in winning stride for the foreseeable future.

-Ahead of the company regaining its winning stride, the stock still yields an impressive 2.75%.
+Ahead of the company regaining its winning stride, the stock still yields a little more than 2%.
 Thus, not only does QCOM stock have a compelling multi-year bull thesis, but the stock is also paying investors to buy into that compelling bull thesis.
 It’s a win-win situation that ultimately gives QCOM the nod as a stable dividend stock to buy here and now.

 Dividend History: CVS last increased its dividend payout in 2017.